chithresh-phy/qe-install-script/README.md

-## Scripts to compile and install (possibly) the latest version of QE for parallel computing from source
+## Scripts to compile and install (possibly) the latest version of QuantumEspresso for parallel computing from source

-The version of QE which this script installs is 7.3.1!
+The version of QuantumEspresso which this script installs is 7.3.1!

 > [!IMPORTANT]
 > This script works only for Ubuntu 24.04 LTS and distros which is based on it!